 Small wind turbines provide a cleaner and cost-effective alternative energy solution.
 However, they come with a few challenges.

-If you’re planning on installing wind power in your home, it will help if you weigh the pros and cons so you’re clear on what to expect.
+If you plan to install wind power in your home, it will help if you weigh the pros and cons so you’re clear on what to expect.

 Advantages of Small Wind Turbines